 Admission to the BSPS Program

 Students are admitted to the BSPS program providing they remain in good standing and the established criteria are met.
 The grade point average (GPA) criteria for those students completing the pre-BSPS curriculum at Drake University are based on the year of entry and outlined in the table below.
-In order for students to enter the junior year of the BSPS program, the following grade point averages much be achieved: Composite: 3.00; Required math/sicence3.00
+In order for students to enter the junior year of the BSPS program, the following grade point averages must be achieved: Composite: 3.00; Required math/sicence3.00

 The College of Arts and Sciences has established departmental requirements for academic minors.
 Students who earn academic minors will have these credentials recorded on their diplomas and on their transcripts.
 BSPS students, based on catalog regulations, should be able to earn minors in many different liberal arts disciplines without expanding the hours required for graduation.
-For information regarding the requirements for minors, see the departmental web sites and the Drake University General Catalog.
+For information regarding the requirements for minors, see the departmental websites and the Drake University General Catalog.

 Students interested in pursuing an academic minor should coordinate their coursework with the appropriate departmental advisor and their pharmacy advisor.
 Academic minor forms available through the office of Arts and Sciences must be completed by students pursuing a minor in programs offered through the College of Arts and Sciences.
 The College of Business and Public Administration offers minors in business marketing.
 Please contact the Assistant Dean of the College of Business and Public Administration for information about the program or to declare the minor.
 The School of Journalism and Mass Communications (SJMC) offers a minor in advertising.
 The Associate Dean of the SJMC should be contacted for further information.